Measuring the Migdal effect in semiconductors for dark matter detection

 \section{Abstract}

-The Migdal effect has received much attention from the dark matter direct detection community, in particular due to its power in setting limits on sub-GeV particle dark matter.
-Currently, there is no experimental confirmation of the Migdal effect through nuclear scattering using Standard Model probes.
+The Migdal effect has received much attention from the dark matter direct detection community, in particular due to its power in setting leading limits on sub-GeV particle dark matter.
+However, it is crucial to obtain experimental confirmation of the Migdal effect through nuclear scattering using Standard Model probes.
 In this work, we extend existing calculations of the Migdal effect to the case of neutron-nucleus scattering, with a particular focus on neutron scattering angle distributions in silicon.
-We identify kinematic regimes wherein the assumptions present in current calculations of the Migdal effect hold for neutron scattering, and demonstrate that these include many viable neutron calibration schemes.
-We then apply this framework to propose an experimental strategy to measure the Migdal effect in cryogenic silicon detectors using the NEXUS facility at Fermilab.
+We identify kinematic regimes wherein the assumptions present in current calculations of the Migdal effect hold for neutron scattering, and demonstrate that these include viable neutron calibration schemes.
+We then apply this framework to propose an experimental strategy to measure the Migdal effect in cryogenic silicon detectors using an upgrade to the NEXUS facility at Fermilab.

 A proliferation of direct detection experiments searching for sub-GeV dark matter (DM) has been matched by a suite of theoretical work to better understand the kinematics of low-energy scattering in the regime where particle physics and condensed matter intersect~\cite{Kahn:2021ttr}.
 This kinematic regime primarily differs from traditional WIMP scattering in that the energy and momentum transfers involved are comparable to the fundamental scales of the target (set by the gap energy and inverse atomic size, respectively), meaning that standard elastic scattering approximations~\cite{Lewin:1995rx} no longer hold.
 Indeed, the primary scattering channel of interest for sub-GeV DM searches has long been DM-electron scattering~\cite{Essig:2011nj}, which must account for both the inherent binding energy of the scattered electron and the band structure of the target.
-More recently, several theoretical advancements have uncovered yet another inelastic scattering channel of interest for sub-GeV DM, nuclear recoils which directly ionize the scattered atom, a process denoted the ``Migdal effect" (ME).
+More recently, several theoretical advancements have uncovered yet another inelastic scattering channel of interest for sub-GeV DM, nuclear recoils that directly ionize the scattered atom, a process denoted the ``Migdal effect" (ME).